Topics

 S3 Amazon: Protect files against unauthorized use

 CloudBerry Exlorer - expiring urlsHere you see how you can create expiring URLs to protect your files from leeching and this time we work with CloudBerry Explorer Pro, the competitor of S3 Browser.
-The Pro version does not differ from the free version when it comes to creating expiring URLs, but the free version expires after some time and that means you have to go back to www.cloudberrylab.com to download the free version again.
-Next time I will make a comparison between S3 Browser and CloudBerry Explorer so that you can make an informed decision, because for both applications, you really need the pro version.
-I received a free license key from both companies to test their Pro versions, so I have the advantage to be able to compare them with each other.
+The Pro version does not differ much from the free version when it comes to creating expiring URLs, although there are a couple of features which advanced users would love.
+Also, the free version expires after some time and that means you have to go back to www.cloudberrylab.com to download the free version again, but for the time being the free version is fine.

 What you will discover in that video tutorial is the following: